 “Milk Bar, Milk Bar,” the girls shouted from the dug-out.

 Our game was in five days.

-The next night Georg and I rode uptown on my motorcycle to catch an O’Sheas away game against an Upper West Side bar in Central Park.
+The next night Georg and I rode uptown on my motorcycle to catch an O’Sheas away play an Upper West Side bar in Central Park.
 Both teams wore on spotless uniforms and cleats.
 The Milk Bar would be playing in sneakers.

 Their curvy cheerleaders belonged in DEBBI DOES DALLAS.
 Old Jim walked over to us with three players behind him.
 They had bats on their shoulders.

 I stood my ground.